YutakaAoki/KeyTool/Readme.txt

 Since keytool.dex is from *.class made fully from *.java, it can be probably run in almost all andorid devices.

-It is convenient for standalone development of android application.

 Probably, the keystore which is created by this tool can be used for signing *.apk package.
+But final testing has not been done yet.

 Since this tool is a beta version, the full testing has not been done yet.